jjo93sa/notification-utils/README.md

 ### About

-This repository contains a utility script for generating mobile notifications.
-The only supported service at the moment is the awesome, and free, [pushover.net](https://pushover.net).
+This repository contains utility scripts for generating mobile notifications from a number of applications.
+The only supported messaging service (at the moment) is the awesome, and free, [pushover.net](https://pushover.net).
 You will need an account at [pushover.net](https://pushover.net).
+The following scripts exist:

+* pushover - a wrapper to send messages to the pushover service itself
+* superduper-msg - a script designed to be called by [SuperDuper!](https://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html) once a copys is complete

+Other notification scripts and tools will be added to this repository as they are generated.
+The following sections describe how to set-up and use these scripts.

+### pushover

+#### Introduction

 The script, imaginatively called **pushover**, can either be sourced in a script, or called directly from the command-line.
 Either way, it requires two environment variables—`PO_USER_TOKEN` and `PO_APP_TOKEN`—be set with values from your [pushover.net](https://pushover.net) account (see usage).
 The script exits if these environment variables are not set.

 Responses from curl and [pushover.net](https://pushover.net) are sent to stdout.

-### Dependencies
+#### Dependencies

 The following are requirements to use **pushover**:

 1. Requires an account at pushover.net;
 2. Requires curl.

-### Usage
+#### Usage

 Install, configure and use **pushover** in the following way: